vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 In spite of that, I ended up moving in a different direction with managing my tags files.
-There were several reasons, but the main one is that I like to think of tags files a separate from Vim, something the text editor consumes without having to manage.
+There were several reasons, but the main one is that I like to think of tags files as separate from Vim, something the text editor consumes without having to manage.
 It's an opinionated view of things, but I increasingly didn't like to configure my text editor to manage my tags files.
 So I went in search of another method, and what I found was the [Tim Pope][tp] method, which I've since implemented myself.
-Rather than using Vim itself to manage tags files, this method uses local [Git hooks][gh] to rebuild the tags whenever any of a handful of common git operations are performed.
+Rather than using Vim itself to manage tags files, this method uses local [Git hooks][gh] to rebuild the tags whenever any of a handful of common Git operations are performed.
 The result is a system that also just works, but does so in a half-a-dozen lines of shell script rather than a few _hundred_ lines of Vimscript.
 Gotta keep that Vim config tight.

-As a bonus, if you already use Tim Pope's [Fugitive git plugin][fugitive] (and you should), this method handily places your tags file where that plugin tells Vim to look for it—in the `.git` folder.
+As a bonus, if you already use Tim Pope's [Fugitive Git plugin][fugitive] (and you should), this method handily places your tags file where that plugin tells Vim to look for it—in the `.git` folder.
 Of course the shell-script approach is infinitely configurable, so you